Is Google News Getting Just Too Picky When It Comes Adding New News Sources?

-We developed a valuable news service for the Broadway industry but Google News has rejected it 14 times as a news source.
+nytix.com developed a legitimate and valuable news service for the Broadway industry over five years ago but Google News has rejected it over 14 times as a legitimate news source.

-Being in the regular Google search index is absolutely essential to the success of every online business.
+Being in the Google organic search index is absolutely essential to the success of every online business.
 Thus, being part of Google News has the same value to every online news department or organization.
-If you are a news department and you are not in Google News then you aren't really news after all - you lack the credibility that your industry demands and there isn't much you can do about it.
+If you are a news department and you are not in Google News then you aren't really news after all.
+Google is telling you that you lack the credibility that your industry demands and there really isn't much you can do about it.

-Our Broadway show news service, that has over 1500 stories to date (yes over one thousand, five hundred stories), is provided at no charge to the Broadway industry and is located at: www.nytix.com/news/
+Our Broadway show news service on nytix.com , that has over 1500 stories to date (yes over one thousand, five hundred stories), is provided at no charge to the Broadway industry and is located at: www.nytix.com/news/

-Please take a look and decide if you think it should be included Google News.
+Please take a look and decide if you think it is worthy enough to be included Google News.

 We have assumed that Google News has taken a peek at our site many times and they have decided fourteen times that it doesn't past their muster.
 Problem is, no one is quite sure what "passing muster" for them really is.
 So, after trying for years to be included into Google News, it has now become a ridiculous goal to attain- the primary reason why we penned this article.